kyledrake/sammy_davis_jr/README.markdown

       99%     73
      100%     77 (longest request)

-Running this benchmark occasionally stalls out sockets in Mac OSX because of its buggy networking stack (and/or a bad configuration on my part), but it runs perfectly in Linux.
+Running this benchmark occasionally stalls out sockets in Mac OSX because of its buggy networking stack, but it runs perfectly in Linux.
 I highly recommend using Linux or Free/Net/Open BSD systems for production applications.